canicelebrate/AERightMenuWindow/README.md

 # AERightMenuWindow
-A generic approach for iOS to show view controller as side right menu
+A generic approach for iOS to show view controller as side right menu and inspired by 唐巧 who is the author of the book \<iOS进阶开发\>.
+You can find some usable knowledge about UIWindow from chapter 12 of the book.

+## Implementation
+  Utilize UIWindow to show a view controller as a right side menu.
+You can specify the width percentage of menu view related to the full screen.
+  Also, you can set the dropback color(normally it's a semi-transparent color) and the animation duration for showing the side menu.

 ## Setup
 ### Using [CocoaPods](http://cocoapods.org)